frances-ho/frances-ho.github.io/README.md

 # jen-ho.github.io

-This webpage take the role of curriculum vitae/resume.
+This web page take the role of curriculum vitae/resume.
 It is implemented using HTML/CSS utilizing Bootstrap.